AqwamCreates/DataPredict/docs/API/Models/LogisticRegression.md

 #### Parameters:

-* Optimizer: The optimizer to be used.
+* Optimizer: The optimizer object to be used.

 ### setRegularization()